 It’s important to acknowledge that the technologies used—from the edge to the cloud—all have trade-offs that affect the cost, accuracy, and responsiveness of a system.
 In this post, we will take you through the primary considerations in architecting an indoor asset tracking solution.

 All indoor tracking solutions rely on one or several core technologies to provide accurate real-time location.
 Some examples include Bluetooth Low Energy (BLE), Ultrasonic, and RFID.
-Each of these has specific tradeoffs that dictate features such as signal range and penetration, which are important considerations when devising a solution for particular use cases.
+Each of these has specific tradeoffs that dictate features such as signal range and penetration, which are important considerations when devising a solution for particular Applications.